Virtual Learning Series

 - Tracey Matovich, Children and Youth Services, Public Guardian and Trustee

 This session will explore the roles of each office and their respective mandates.
 It will highlight the supports each office provides and how their work intersects.
 Panelists will share tips and suggestions that they have learned that works in this process of transition.

 February 18-20, 2021

-To learn more and to register, visit: https://inclusionbc.org/youth-employment-summit/
+To learn more, browse the schedule, and to register, visit: https://inclusionbc.org/youth-employment-summit/

 November 13, 2020